FREE delivery when you Subscribe

 People living with chronic stress may find themselves facing urinary incontinence, urinary tract infections (UTIs), or even bladder stones.
 These issues can become a cycle, with the anxiety over urinary problems leading to increased stress and worsening symptoms.

 Understanding the connection between the mind and bladder opens the door to new possibilities for managing urinary health.
-Techniques such as mindfulness, relaxation exercises, and cognitive-behavioural therapy have shown promise in managing stress and, in turn, improving urinary symptoms.
+Techniques such as mindfulness, relaxation exercises, and cognitive-behavioural therapy have shown promise in managing stress and bladder pain and, in turn, improving urinary symptoms.

 Moreover, maintaining a healthy lifestyle that includes regular exercise, a balanced diet, and adequate sleep can also support urinary health by mitigating the harmful effects of stress.
 Supplementation can help too - especially one like Jude's Daily Support Supplement that contains Soygerm and pumpkin seed extracts that work powerfully together to improve the pelvic floor muscles, and reduce leaks by up to 79%.